pjtunstall/mad/framework-plan.md

 Therefore this catalog of event handlers is just for the sake of identifying DOM elements and places where the DOM is modified.

+A more thorough version would need the following:

+- Make sure every element has a unique id.
+(Done.)
+- Create the virtual nodes and combine them to make the app.
+- Rewrite all code that affects the DOM to only modify the virtual DOM.
+- Think of any suitable state variables that we want to trigger automatic updates, e.g. position and direction.
+We also have the option (escape hatch) of being able to simply call the `update()` method on the app, but we should try to maintain or recreate batching of updates.
+Caution: pass `update()` to `requestAnimationFrame` (or call it from the game loop) to ensure that the event handler has a chance to make all of its changes to the virtual DOM before diff and reconciliation.
+- Make sure that updates are called whenever necessary.

+A simple version, whhich I recommend, would only need:

+- Make sure every element has a unique id.
+(Done.)
+- Build grid and render via framework.

 ## 2. Event handlers

 These include handlers for the following event types: